imjoy-team/ImJoy/backend/README.md

   </config>
   ```

-   * Similarly, if you want to run your plugin with Python 3.6, you just needed to add the following fields to your `<config>`:
+   * Similarly, if you want to run your plugin with Python 3.6, you just need to add the following fields to your `<config>`:
   ```json
   <config>
     ...